Sam Feder: Career and films

 Feder was given a James Aronson Award for Social Justice Journalism in 2015 for the film Kate Bornstein is a Queer & Pleasant Danger.
+The Advocate also named Kate Bornstein is a Queer and Pleasant Danger one of the best documentaries in 2014.

-Feder's film Disclosure: Trans Lives on Screen premiered at the 2020 Sundance film festival and was released on Netflix the same year.
+Feder's film Disclosure: Trans Lives on Screen premiered at the 2020 Sundance Film Festival and was released on Netflix the same year.
 The film explores the representation of trans people in contemporary film.
 The New York Times reviewed the film positively, calling it "a sweeping examination of how transgender people have been depicted in film and TV, from the silent era to The Arsenio Hall Show to Pose.
+The film later won the Outstanding Documentary award at the 32nd GLAAD Media Awards in 2021, which Feder and executive producer Laverne Cox accepted.
+Disclosure also received a nomination for the Peabody Awards.

+Feder's films have been supported by many organizations, including the Jerome Foundation, Perspective Fund, Threshold, IFP Film Week, MacDowell Colony, and the Yaddo artist residency.